Lanzhou-Style Oxtail Soup

 Add the mirin at this point and bring to a rapid boil.
-Place the meats back in the pot then cover with the lid.
+Place the meats back in the pot, add the beef stock, then cover with the lid.

 Place pot in the oven and allow to braise for 3 hours, checking after 2 and a half.
 You want the meat to be fork tender.